vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 **Ingress Network** \- Routed IP Segment with a non-overlapping CIDR range to be used for IP addresses of ingress.
 Ingress IP CIDR Block allocates IP addresses for published services with service type LoadBalancer or Ingress controller resource that handles external traffic to services.
 The minimum requirement is a CIDR of /27.

-**Egress Network** \- Routed IP Segment with a non-overlapping CIDR range to determine the egress IP for Kubernetes services and namespaces .
+**Egress Network** \- Routed IP Segment with a non-overlapping CIDR range to determine the egress IP for Kubernetes services and namespaces.
 The egress IP is used to initiate outbound traffic to outbound services.
 The minimum requirement is a CIDR of /27.

 **IMPORTANT** \-

-For a **Static Route** configuration, add a static route on TOR with NSX T0 Uplink Interface as the next hop for both Ingress Network and Egress Network.
+For a **Static Route** configuration, add a static route on TOR with the NSX T0 Uplink Interface as the next hop for both the Ingress and Egress Networks.

 ```
 # sample router statement could be similar to this